pomerium/documentation/content/docs/capabilities/hosted-authenticate-service.md

 # Hosted Authenticate Service

+Pomerium's **Hosted Authenticate Service** provides a hosted alternative to the Self-Hosted Authenticate Service.

+The Hosted Authenticate Service is available in Pomerium v0.22.0 for both open-source Pomerium Core and Enterprise users.

+## How the Hosted Authenticate Service works

-Pomerium v0.23.0 provides a **Hosted Authenticate Service**, which includes a **Hosted Authenticate Service URL** and a **Hosted Identity Provider** you can use in your Pomerium configuration as an alternative to self-hosting these services.
+Pomerium's hosted service includes a **Hosted Authenticate Service URL** and a **Hosted Identity Provider** that handle authentication and authorization using OAuth 2.0 and OIDC protocols.

+Starting in **Pomerium v0.22.0**, both open-source Pomerium Core and Enterprise deployments will use our hosted services by default.

-The Hosted Authenticate Service is available for both open-source Pomerium Core and Enterprise users.
+The Hosted Authenticate Service is optional.
+If you prefer to self-host these services, you still can.
+See the Self-Hosted Authenticate service page for more information.

 ## Why use Hosted Authenticate Service